Learning throughout Life

-Community members interested in taking one of these courses may sign-up by filling out the brief enrollment form for Continuing Education Courses.
+Community members interested in taking one of these courses may browse and sign-up on our Continuing Education Portal.
 Priority is given to students who have signed up and have their course selection(s) paid before the first class meeting.
-Contact Continuing Education by phone at 417-625-3003 or by email at email@example.com for more information.

 Please note: Continuing Education classes are not included under the Sixty Plus (60+) program.

 Courses commonly offered:

 Clay Techniques: This is an intensive hands-on clay workshop utilizing stoneware or porcelain that is for both beginners and established clay artists.
 Students may create functional or nonfunctional items utilizing the potter's wheel or hand-building techniques.
 Glazing and firing methods using food-safe glazes are part of the course.
 Lab fee required.
 Enrollment is limited.

 Jewelry Design/Metalsmithing: This is a hands-on silver-smithing workshop for both beginners and established artists.
 This course includes an exploration of methods and techniques of creating forms for jewelry and metal-smithing design.
 Lab fee required.
 Enrollment is limited.